Chris-Z-85/Imageboard/README.md

 ## Features

 * Homepage displays uploaded images sorted with the most recent ones first.
-* Users can upload images with their name, title and description.
+* Users can upload images with title, description and their name.
-* When image is clicked a page pops up, where the image can be seen in a larger size and users are able to add comments.
+* When image is clicked a window pops up, where the image can be seen in a larger size and users are able to add comments.

  ## Preview